g-pyda/Virus_The_Game/engine/NOTES.md

 ## NEXT STEPS

 1) function to initialize deck with proper amount of each type of card (currently we're ignoring the rainbow cards so that also needs to be solved but I don't think it's a priority)
 2) game instance should be done (starting, adding players, initializing deck, dealing cards)
 3) turn implementation + move attempt validation
 4) special cards need to be implemented

+there also missing part that need to be implemented, they are marked with the key word TOBEDONE